wlshiu/my_note/note_rtk/note_merlin2.md

         1. ConnectedTo()
             > Copy out the (one) OutputPin pointer in the current `CBaseInputPin`

+    - ConnectedTo()
+        > Report the pointer of the connected OutputPin.

     - Receive Data/PrivateInfo from `CBaseOutputPin->Deliver()`
         1. Data Process Interface (IMemInputPin)
             > a.
 Pre-process Received data